carlosjdd/qbo_control/README.md

 # QBO_CONTROL
 This package allows to integrate ROS in the robot Qbo.
-It will allow to control the movement of the head motors (x and y), the led for the nose and the led matrix for the mouth.
+It will control the movement of the head motors (x and y), the led for the nose and the led matrix for the mouth.

 ## Install ROS